vannguyengd/gooddata-ui/docs/18_dashboard_embedding.md

 #### Using the dynamic loader

-Once you have the webpack config updated according to the previous section, you can start using the dynamic plugins.
+Once you have [updated the Webpack config](18_dashboard_embedding.md#content-security-policy), you can start using the dynamic plugins.

-Using the example below, it will load the Dashboard similar to the [local plugins only example](18_dashboard_embedding.md#local-plugins-only), but will also load any Plugins linked to the particular Dashboard and use them.
+The following example loads the dashboard similar to the dashboard [embedded with local plugins only](18_dashboard_embedding.md#embed-with-local-plugins-only), but will also load any plugins linked to this dashboard and use them.

 ```jsx
 import React from "react";